A trace formula approach to control theorems for overconvergent automorphic forms: Introduction

 \subsection{Acknowledgements}

 It is a pleasure to thank my PhD adviser Kevin Buzzard for suggesting I try to generalise Coleman's method for my thesis and for his help and advice.
-I wish to thank Teruyoshi Yoshida for enlightening conversations and in particular for answering a question that led to the discovery of this method, as well as for sending me an updated version of his Harvard PhD thesis from which I learnt a lot.
-I also wish to thank James Newton, Vincent Pilloni and Shu Sasaki for useful conversations.
+I wish to thank Teruyoshi Yoshida for enlightening conversations and in particular for answering a question that led to the discovery of this method, as well as for sending me an updated version of his Harvard PhD thesis.
+I also wish to thank James Newton, Vincent Pilloni and Shu Sasaki for useful conversations, as well as an anonymous referee for comments and corrections.
 During my doctoral studies I was supported by the EPSRC and it is a pleasure to thank them, as well as thanking the Fields Institute for their support and hospitality during a stay in early 2012 when this work was begun.
+The author was also supported by EPSRC Grant EP/J009458/1 and NSF Grant DMS-1128155 during various stages of the preparation and revision of this paper.